Originally posted Wednesday, June 13, 2018 by RODNEY HOemail@example.com on his AJC Radio & TV Talk blog

-That’s the set up for OWN’s first stab at romantic comedy “Love Is__” which is created by Mara Brock Akil and her husband Salim, now considered a Black Hollywood power couple.
+That’s the set up for OWN’s first stab at romantic dramedy “Love Is__” which is created by Mara Brock Akil and her husband Salim, now considered a Black Hollywood power couple.
 She created shows like “Girlfriends,” “The Game” and “Being Mary Jane.”
 He helped her produce “The Game” and “Being Mary Jane” and is currently show runner of the CW’s hit show “Black Lightning.”

 “Love Is__” is actually a fictionalized version of how the Akils became a couple and debuts Tuesday, June 19, at 10 p.m.

-Shot in Atlanta earlier this year but set largely in late 1990s Los Angeles, “Love Is__” bounces between current-day interviews with Yasir and Nuri providing context to flashbacks of their courtship when Internet dating was still considered dangerous and pagers and pay phones modes of communication.
+Shot in Atlanta earlier this year but set largely in late 1990s Los Angeles, “Love Is__” bounces between current-day interviews with Yasir and Nuri providing context to flashbacks of their courtship when Internet dating was still considered dangerous and pagers and pay phones were normal modes of communication.
 Season one over ten episodes covers those precarious early days as they quickly fall in love but then face each other’s messy lives.

 Nuri (played by Michele Weaver in 1997) is a free spirit juggling several guys but deeply committed to writing for “Marvin,” a show that evokes many a 1990s black sitcom e.g. “Moesha” (which Mara wrote for at the time), “Martin” and “Living Single.”